 Reese Witherspoon's heart-shaped face is perfect for this cut.
 Since the curls begin along the jawline, it slims down the wider part of her face.
 This is a look that you can wear to the office or for a night out.

 This shag on Halle Berry looks visually effortless and sexy.
 Her fringe and face-framing highlights make her radiate.

 When commenting on Jennifer Lawrence's piecey fringe lob, Gillen notes, "These disconnected chunky layers that define the jawline are a hot number right now.
 A center part is a must, as is a light round brush blowout using a styling mousse."

-Jennifer Aniston's long, layers beautifully complement her oval face.
-To get the look, "Try a few more layers starting around your upper lip and gently layered all the way to the ends," says Gillen.
+Jennifer Aniston's long layers beautifully complement her oval face.
+To get the look, Gillen suggests trying a few more layers starting around your upper lip and gently layering all the way to the ends.

-Saviano says, "Jaime Pressly's bangs and face-framing layers are ideal for shoulder length, fine hair, and give this style edge without compromising hair's natural texture by making it either too flat or thin-looking.
-To get this look, it's important to use a volumizing spray at the root before blow-dry/styling and then a mist of hair spray to finish for hold and shine."
+Saviano says, "Jaime Pressly's bangs and face-framing layers are ideal for shoulder-length, fine hair, and give this style edge without compromising hair's natural texture by making it either too flat or thin-looking."
+To get this look, he says that it's important to use a volumizing spray at the root before blow-drying/styling.
+To finish, mist with hairspray for hold and shine.

-This medium-length shag on Laura Harrier is sexy casual.
-Use a shine-inducing spray to get her glossy tresses.
+This medium-length shag on Laura Harrier is equal parts sultry and casual.
+Use a shine-inducing spray to duplicate her glossy style.

-Emma Stone's long blunt lob with side swooped fringe is très chic.
-Gillen says it's "Perfect to soften a square face shape."
-He instructs to blow-dry with a round brush and Sachajuan's Volume Cream ($32) "for a soft, natural polished look."
+Emma Stone's long blunt lob with side-swooped fringe is très chic.
+Gillen notes that this style is perfect to soften a square face shape."
+He instructs to blow-dry with a round brush and Sachajuan's Volume Cream ($32) "for a soft, natural, polished look."